PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Introduction

-The PeakWeather dataset is released under the CC-BY-4.0 license and the associated library under the BSD-3-Clause.
-With PeakWeather, we aim at facilitating the use of MeteoSwiss' data that, starting from Spring 2025, is gradually making available as Open Government Data (OGD) \citep{SwissMetNetDocumentation}.
+The PeakWeather dataset is released under the CC-BY-4.0 license, with the associated library distributed under the BSD-3-Clause.
+With PeakWeather, we pursue a twofold objective: first, to facilitate access to high-quality meteorological data from MeteoSwiss, which is being progressively released as Open Government Data starting in 2025 \citep[OGD,][]{SwissMetNetDocumentation}; and second, to enable reproducible experimentation that advances foundational machine learning research, meteorology, and sensor-based applications.